lldap/lldap/docs/architecture.md

 Backend:
 * Listens on a port for LDAP protocol.
   * Only a small, read-only subset of the LDAP protocol is supported.
-  * An extension to allow resetting the password through LDAP will be added.
+  * In addition to that, an extension to allow resetting the password is also supported.
 * Listens on another port for HTTP traffic.
   * The authentication API, based on JWTs, is under "/auth".
   * The user management API is a GraphQL API under "/api/graphql".
 The schema